-Depending on how many onions you have in the skillet, the time to produce perfect caramelized onions will take between 1 1/2 to 2 1/2 hours.
+Depending on how many onions you have in the skillet, the time to cook will take between 1 1/2 to 2 1/2 hours.

 Just remember to keep moving the onions around to encourage even browning.

-Onions can be caramelized on a stovetop, but you want to make sure that the heat is never any higher than medium-low.
+These can be made on a stovetop, but you want to make sure that the heat is never any higher than medium-low.
 Use the same method as using an electric skillet, but decrease the time for checking and stirring the onions by half.

 This method will take less time but will need to be watched much closer.
-There really is a fine line between perfectly caramelized onions and overcooked onions.
+There really is a fine line between perfectly cooked and overcooked.